Published 2014-01-14.

 Scala code

-io.Source.fromURL("https://scalacourses.com").getLines.mkString
+io.Source.fromURL("https://scalacourses.com").getLines.mkString -

 You can convert a

-to lower case via theString.toLowerCase
+Stringto lower case via theString.toLowerCasemethod.

 Solutions

-The ScalaTest solution is provided in courseNotes/test/scala/solutions/ScalaTestSolution.scala
+The ScalaTest solution is provided in courseNotes/test/scala/solutions/ScalaTestSolution.scala.

 package solutions